groovywave/blog-with-astro/src/content/posts/FRIENDS/on-behalf-of.md

 P: Hi!
 Yeah, I'm calling on behalf of Monica Geller's eye.
 And is um, is Richard Burke in today? ...
 He's out of town, but does she want to see the on-call doctor?
 M: Yes!!
-P: Yes! she's very excited aabout that.
+P: Yes!
+She's very excited about that.